 One of the first elements of your brand that will be noticed and likely remembered by viewers is color.
 In fact, a Marketing study done by the University of Loyola on color indicates that the right color can increase brand recognition by 80%.

 Ensuring that the exhibit elements you select are brand appropriate yet don’t blend in along with everything else on the show floor is key.
-An Entrepreneur.com article states that “The relationship between brands and color hinges on the perceived appropriateness of the color being used for the particular brand”.
+Consider how we perceive color and how it can influence our moods, emotions, hunger, aggression—and buying decisions.
 Know your industry and your competition.
 If all the other exhibits are green and white, then consider using one of your brand accent colors as the main background color if your logo is green with a white background.
 This will help you stand out on the show floor.

 2. Higher is not always better